Quality Living Styles

 • Okra will sizzle in the hot oil.
 Turn to ensure all sides get browned.
 You will notice a gooey stuff oozing out.
 The heat will burn this off.

 • When the stickiness ends, the Okra is ready to be removed.
-Try and scoop it out of the pan minus the oil.
+Try and scoop it out of the pan, minus the oil.
 Set aside

 • Use about 3 tablespoon of the remaining oil to sauté the sliced onions, then the tomatoes

-• Add salt and the teaspoon of coriander powder
+• Add salt

 Okra cooking on pan on stove